 Doraemon Tiramisu inspired by “Great Demon” 720yen

 A cup of light tiramisu served with thick matcha sauce and a scoop of coffee ice cream.
-It was soooo good especially when you pair the matcha sauce, tiramisu and ice cream in one bite.
+It was soooo good especially when you pair the matcha sauce, tiramisu and ice cream together in one bite.

 Besides Museum Cafe, there is one stall in the garden area with several chair and table selling breads and drinks.